nunned/budder-forms-DEPRECATED-/README.md

 - Fix styling so placeholder text matches
 - Replace suggestions in input with autocomplete [almost done]
 - fix plant group names and plant batch names
+    - group name is the same as plant batch name?!
 - double check ChangeIPGP if it needs ending tags.

 # Abbreviations